 Beyond the B.A. requirements, students must complete CSC 160; MTH 152; one mathematics elective beyond MTH 152 or one computer science elective beyond CSC 160; and one of: ACC 307, BUS 446, or ECN 445.

 TYPICAL COURSE SEQUENCE ASSUMES THE STUDENT HAS THE NEEDED PREREQUISITES

 FALL WINTER SPRING

-FIRST YEAR: BUS 105 BUS 135
+FIRST YEAR: BUS 168 BUS 135

-SECOND YEAR: ACC 201 ACC 202 BUS 268
+SECOND YEAR: ACC 201 ACC 202 BUS 205

 ECN 250 ECN 252

 THIRD YEAR: BUS 241 BUS 372 BUS 393

 FOURTH YEAR: BUS 460 Elective BUS 470

 BUS 378 BUS 455

 Marketing Minor

-A minimum of 18.5 credit hours to include: BUS 135, BUS 268, BUS 372, BUS 393, BUS 455 and one elective in the Division of Economics and Business.
+A minimum of 18.5 credit hours to include:

+BUS 135 Introduction to International Business

+BUS 168 Marketing

+BUS 372 Consumer Behavior

+BUS 393 Market Research

+BUS 455 Promotional Strategy

+One elective in the Division of Economics and Business

 International Business Major

 The international business major is an interdisciplinary area that integrates five areas of study from a global perspective: business, modern languages, history, politics, and culture.
 Graduates may be employed by domestic firms operating internationally, by multinational firms doing business in the United States, by state or federal agencies involved with international trade and economic development, or by international organizations (United Nations, World Bank, etc.).
 Increasingly, even domestic firms are seeking International Business graduates for their business, language, and multi-disciplinary skills.
 Students interested in graduate study may pursue the M.B.A., an M.S. degree in international business, an M.S. degree in international relations, and/or the J.D. degree.

 B.A.
 Requirements: